Parts of Animals

 Parts of Animals (or On the Parts of Animals; Greek Περὶ ζῴων μορίων; Latin De Partibus Animalium) is one of Aristotle's major texts on biology.
 It was written around 350 BC.
 The whole work is roughly a study in animal anatomy and physiology; it aims to provide a scientific understanding of the parts (organs, tissues, fluids, etc.) of animals and asks whether these parts were designed or arose by chance.

 Chronology

-The treaty consists of four books whose authenticity has not been questioned, although its chronology is disputed.
-The consensus in placing it before the Generation of animals and perhaps later to History of animals.
+The treatise consists of four books whose authenticity has not been questioned, although its chronology is disputed.
+The consensus places it before the Generation of animals and perhaps later to History of animals.
 There are indications that Aristotle placed this book at the beginning of his biological works.

 Content

 In Book I, Aristotle applies his theory of causality to the study of life forms.
 Here, he proposed the methodology to study organisms, and emphasized the importance of the final cause, design or purpose seeking a teleological explanation in the life sciences.
 He criticized the dichotomous taxonomy practiced in Plato's Academy, since much of the time, it is superfluous and “pointless.”
 He concludes by defending the study of animals as a science as important as that of celestial bodies.

 Aristotle affirmed that every living being consists of two intrinsic parts: